benswift/benswift.github.io/_posts/2021-09-13-feedback-in-livecoding-cui-bono.md

 There's lots we could say about this from a cybernetics perspective, but the things I want to focus on in this class is _feedback_.

-A few questions for you to think about ahead of class.
-In each livecoding video
+Here are a few questions for you to think about ahead of class.
+In each livecoding video:

 - what has the performer chosen to _show_?
 - what has the performer chosen to _hide_?
+- who is the feedback _for_[^cui]?
 - in each case, why do you think those decisions were made?
 - when watching, what did _you_ want more/less/different feedback about?
 - if you were the AV designer for Ushini & my next livecoding set, what changes